Nemin32/Nemin32.github.io/_drafts/folklore2.md

 ---
 title: Folk-lore
-summary: "A short cautionary tale about not knowing when to stop."
+summary: "A short cautionary tale about not knowing when to let go."
 ---

 # Folk-Lore